 Stew's heartiness provides a warming comfort — something we could all use these days.
 And it's often more filling than soup, which means it makes for a delicious and satisfying lunch or dinner.

-That said, there are healthier ways to make stew so that it'll still provide that comforting "hug" you're in need of, while also fueling your body with the nutrition it needs.
-Here are a few simple tips on how to pick the best stew ingredients:
+That said, there are healthier ways to make stew so that it'll still provide that comforting "hug" you want, while also fueling your body with the nutrition it needs.
+Here are a four simple tips on how to pick the best stew ingredients:

 Video of the Day

-- Broth: When it comes to the liquid you're adding to make a broth, aim for low-sodium, reduced-sodium or no-added-salt chicken, beef or vegetable broth.
+- Choose the broth wisely: When it comes to the liquid you're adding to make a broth, aim for low-sodium, reduced-sodium or no-added-salt chicken, beef or vegetable broth.
 Skip the creamy broths that are typically higher in calories and saturated fat.

-- Vegetables: One of the reasons stew can be so good for you is because it often features a variety of vegetables.
-To add more fiber and nutrients, and to help you meet your daily vegetable quota, load up your stew with a range of veggies like carrots, parsnips, onions, butternut squash, celery, tomatoes and heartier greens like kale.
+- Load up on vegetables: One of the reasons stew can be so good for you is because it often features a variety of vegetables.
+To add more fiber and nutrients, and to help you meet your daily vegetable quota, incorporate a range of veggies like carrots, parsnips, onions, butternut squash, celery, tomatoes and heartier greens like kale.

-- Grains: If the stew you're making calls for grains like rice or noodles, go whole grain.
-Brown rice and whole-wheat pasta are easy swaps.
+- Go with whole grains: If the stew you're making calls for grains like rice or noodles, try options like brown rice and whole-wheat pasta.
 If you're looking to boost the protein content, look for a legume-based pasta or rice.

-- Protein: Go lean when it comes to protein.
+- Opt for lean protein.
 Skip the fattier cuts of beef and dark poultry meat.
 Instead, choose leaner sources like chicken breast or a leaner cut of beef.
 Or, go plant-based with options like tofu, seitan, lentils or beans.

-Here are eight delicious stew recipes packed with good-for-you ingredients that'll keep you healthy and warm.
+Here are 16 delicious stew recipes packed with good-for-you ingredients that'll keep you healthy and warm.

 1. Slow Cooker Beef Stew